Fotis Dulos Requests That The Charges Against Him Be Dismissed

 — WTNH News 8 (@WTNH) October 12, 2019

 Of course, it is not without significant reason that many believe Fotis had something to do with Jennifer’s disappearance.
-Prior to when Jennifer went missing, she stated in court documents that she feared her estranged husband and worried that he would do something to get revenge upon her once she filed for divorce from him.
+Prior to when Jennifer went missing, she stated in court documents that she feared her estranged husband and worried that he would do something to get revenge on her once she filed for divorce from him.
 They were also in the middle of a nasty custody battle, further reason that Fotis may have wanted to get her out of the picture.

 Police believe that Fotis attacked Jennifer in her own home and that Troconis helped him dispose of the evidence.
 As The Inquisitr previously reported, two figures closely resembling the couple were caught on video surveillance disposing of garbage bags.
 When the bags were retrieved, Jennifer’s bloody clothes were found inside.
-Police also found a blood like substance containing Jennifer’s DNA inside one of Fotis’ vehicles.
+Police also found a blood-like substance containing Jennifer’s DNA inside one of Fotis’ vehicles.
 They believe that her body was at one point in the vehicle.